moby/moby/docs/sources/reference/commandline/cli.md

                                    Both hostPort and containerPort can be specified as a range of ports.
                                    When specifying ranges for both, the number of container ports in the range must match the number of host ports in the range. (e.g., `-p 1234-1236:1234-1236/tcp`)
+                                   (use 'docker port' to see the actual mapping) --pid=host		 'host': use the host PID namespace inside the container.
+Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.
-                                   (use 'docker port' to see the actual mapping) --privileged=false         Give extended privileges to this container --restart=""               Restart policy to apply when a container exits (no, on-failure[:max-retry], always) --rm=false                 Automatically remove the container when it exits (incompatible with -d)
+      --privileged=false         Give extended privileges to this container --restart=""               Restart policy to apply when a container exits (no, on-failure[:max-retry], always) --rm=false                 Automatically remove the container when it exits (incompatible with -d)